HMC-CS123-F23/GitLab/quiz.md

 ## Predicting merges

-Assuming your branch for switching to a top-10 list was called `top_ten` and your branch generalizing to any number of movies was called `top_N`:
+Assume at the start of each of these three questions that your branch for switching to a top-10 list was called `top_ten` and your branch generalizing to any number of movies was called `top_N`.
+Predict the behavior of these three possible operations - you don't have to provide a full `diff` but you should describe at a high level what changes would happen.

+These questions are supposed to be separate paths, not cumulative;
+for example, you should *not* assume that the operations of 5 were run before 6.
+When testing outcomes later in the lab, you should make sure to revert back to the state of the branch before you started these questions.

 5. What do you think would happen if you ran the following commands?
+What branches would change, and how?
 ```
 git checkout test
 git merge top_N
 ```

 6. What do you think would happen if you ran the following commands?
+What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

 7. What do you think would happen if you ran the following commands?
+What branches would change, and how?
 ```
 git checkout test
 git rebase top_ten